LynnCo/resume/readme.md

 **Co-Owner, Lead Developer** // Remote, January 2016 to Present

- * Designed and impemented the presentation and styling for this online magazine
+ * Designed and implemented the presentation and styling for this online magazine
- * Setup and maintainence of the Craft CMS installation, including some bash and PHP scripting
+ * Setup and maintenance of the Craft CMS installation, including some bash and PHP scripting
  * Sparked a worker takeover and a restructuring of power when the CEO left the company
  * Make managerial decisions about the future of the 30 person organization with the other 3 co-owners